For each robot, the ABOT Database provides:

 Elizabeth Phillips, a postdoc with the Humanity Centered Robotics Initiative at Brown University, and new Assistant Professor at the U.S. Air Force Academy created the database and conducted related research.

-Daniel Ullman, a PhD student in Cognitive Science at Brown University conducted related research and analyses.
+Daniel Ullman, a PhD Candidate in Cognitive Science at Brown University, conducted related research for the 2018 HRI paper.

 Salomi Aladia, researcher and Lab Manager organized data collection on all of our robots.